 About our test

 This genetic predisposition test covers 34 diseases and for each one, results will also show the probability you have of developing the condition over the course of your life.
 Get a scientific assessment of your genetic health today with homeDNAdirect.
-Our test is offered starts at XXXX with results in XXXX days.
+Our test is offered starts at XXXX with results in 4-5 weeks.

 An important note: something we put priority on